 Frederick's Fourth - An Independence Day Celebration

 Of course no list of July Fourth activities would be complete without a stunning display of fireworks.
 This outdoor festival spans the entire footprint of Baker Park and features live music, rides, activities and lots of delicious food.
 You can easily spend the entire day here or you can just come at dark for the main event, the fireworks!
+Parking in Downtown Frederick is free on July 4, so plan to park either at a meter or in one of the garages.

 Celebrate your love for our national anthem by paying tribute to its author.
 Downtown Frederick’s largest cemetery is home to over 40,000 gravesites and even more incredible stories.
 Perhaps the best known resting place in Mount Olivet is that of Francis Scott Key.
 Just within the gates of the site stands a monument to the Star-Spangled Banner author.
 Key penned the lyrics, written as a poem at the time, from aboard a ship during the naval bombardment of Fort McHenry in Baltimore.
 His monument stands tall as a tribute to his great contribution to our nation.